BILLPC2684/TGR-PRTO-RAYLIB/README.md

 cd ..
 ```

-* if eny of these dependencies go missing run: `./get-deps-mingw.sh`
+* If eny of these dependencies go missing run: `./get-deps-mingw.sh`

-this will automatticly grab and acquire missing dependencies!
+This will automatticly grab and acquire missing dependencies!

 ### Linux